FlowFuse/website/company/product-vision.md

 Our [Company Strategy](strategy.md) sets out 4 pillars that our product work is focussed around

-- Provide the best Node-RED experience.
-- Enable users to run Node-RED at the edge.
-- Enable teams to collaborate when working with Node-RED.
-- Meet the compliance needs of the enterprise.

 Therefore our product activities should be related back to at least one of these 4 pillars.

 IN addition to these pillars we will still do the work needed to ensure a stable, manageable,  platform with a high quality codebase.